Negotiation Idioms

 - to get out of an agreement, to fail to keep a promise

-The property developer backed out of the plan to build the new city hall.
+The property developer backed out of the plan to build the new apartment building.

 ball is in (someone's) court

-- it is the decision of another person/group to do something
+- it is the decision of another person or group to do something

-The ball was in the union's court after the company made their final offer.
+The ball is in the union's court after the company made their final offer.

 beat around the bush